-Please complete our feedback form, either in person or online, to let us know what you think.
-(QR code below).
+Please complete a feedback form and let us know what you think.
+You can fill one out here today or go to our project webpage for an online form (QR code below).

-All feedback should be returned to us by 18 April 2025.
+All feedback should be returned to us by 13th December 2024.

-We will consider all feedback and finalise our plans before submitting a planning application to Swale Borough Council.
-As part of the application, we will submit a Statement of Community Involvement that summarises the community's comments and the engagement undertaken for the project to date.
+We will consider all feedback and finalise our plans to submit a planning application to North Yorkshire Council.
+As part of the application, we will submit a document that summarises the community's comments and the engagement undertaken for the project (known as a Statement of Community Involvement).

-Swale Borough Council will conduct its own statutory public consultation before determining the planning application.
-This will provide stakeholders, residents and other interested parties with another opportunity to comment on our proposals.
+North Yorkshire Council will then conduct its own statutory consultation before determining the application.
+This will provide stakeholders, residents and other interested parties with another opportunity to provide feedback on our proposals.